 blueish artifacts when using opencl

-#3 Updated by Ulrich Pegelow about 7 years ago
+#3 Updated by Ulrich Pegelow over 7 years ago

 I can confirm your findings with the image submitted.
 I suspect a problem in handling of out-of-bound a and b values in Lab, which we seem to handle differently on CPU and GPU.
 Will need to dig deeper into this problem.

 As a short term remedy you can switch to "standard matrix" as input profile.

-#9 Updated by Ulrich Pegelow about 7 years ago
+#9 Updated by Ulrich Pegelow over 7 years ago

 I think the last reported topic is not a DT bug.
 It's in the nature of sharpen to enhance structure including noise.
 If you reduce sharpen amount to zero, and look close you still see that some weak magenta colored noise is there.

 I assume this is based on different clipping values of camera in an overexposure situation.
 As this is only visible under very close pixel inspection, I do not regard this as a major issue.
 You might check different raw converters.
 If you can convince us that other converters deal much better with this situation we might consider to investigate it later.

-#12 Updated by supermaz - about 7 years ago
+#12 Updated by supermaz - over 7 years ago

 I still think that darktable shouldn't create these blue pixels when sharpening.
 Both other programs don't do it, though RawTherapee gives some other colors on default settings.

 After all I really like darktable, you are doing a great work!

-#13 Updated by Ulrich Pegelow about 7 years ago
+#13 Updated by Ulrich Pegelow over 7 years ago

 - Status changed from In Progress to Fixed